 “The first disadvantage of stock options is that they are complicated and most employees require a base level of education to understand them,” James says.
 “Many of the private companies we work with at Carta invest in educating new hires and periodically host training sessions for existing employees.”

 “The second disadvantage is that stock options are subject to the tax code, which can change at any time,” James continues.
-“A recent proposal would make it so that stock options are taxed at vest instead of exercise.
+“A recent proposal would make it so that stock options are taxed at the vest instead of exercise.
 That would mean that every year you vest new shares, you would have to pay taxes on the gain in Fair Market Value, even though your shares are illiquid and you might not have the cash on hand to pay those taxes.”
 So, while they might only become valuable in an exit event (rarely does anybody "buy equity" in the way public stocks are traded) - they can be a liability at any time.

-So there you have it: a starting point for figuring out how to award startup equity to yourself, your co-founders, your investors, advisors, and employees.
+So there you have it: a starting point for figuring out how to award precious equity to yourself, your co-founders, your investors, advisors, and employees.

 The next step?
 Decide who exactly you'd like to award equity to and go from there.

 It gets easier once you take that first step — I promise.
 Now, get back out there and jack up that strike price and create some startup exits!
 I'll see you on the field.

 Founding Partner @ Startups.com platform | Clarity.fm, Launchrock, Fundable, Zirtual, and Co-Host of The Startup Therapy Podcast.
 Ryan has 15 years of experience as a Founder, Advisor, Mentor, and Investor — the quintessential startup guerrilla.
 He works with 100's of the best startups every year on everything from ideation, idea validation, early marketing traction, customer acquisition to fundraising, scaling, and operations.

 Access 20,000+ Startup Experts, 650+ masterclass videos, 1,000+ in-depth guides, and all the software tools you need to launch and grow quickly.